 - low fluid consumption

-- personal or family history of bladder cancer
+- a personal or family history of bladder cancer

-Some medications and dietary supplements, such as pioglitazone (Actos) and aristolochic acid, may increase the risk.
+Some medications and dietary supplements, such as pioglitazone (Actos) and aristolochic acid, may also increase the risk.

 However, bladder cancer can develop even without these risk factors.